 23. Visit Buffalo Ranch

 See the amazing buffalo grazing from a safe distance.
-Educational buffalo tours are available daily from May to September and it includes a demonstration of native fire-making.
+Educational buffalo tours are available daily from May to September, and it includes a demonstration of native fire-making.
 The ranch is in a nice setting by the Blaeberry River (close to Wolf Centre) and offers rustic accommodation as well.

 24. Canoe or SUP on Emerald Lake

-The main attraction of Yoho National Park, the closest national park to Golden, is Emerald Lake.
+Emerald Lake is a popular year-round destination, and the main attraction of Yoho National Park, the closest national park to Golden, is Emerald Lake.
 Unlike most lakes in the Rockies which have turquoise colour, the Emerald Lake is very different and breathtaking.

-You can rent a canoe right on the lakeshore for 60CAD/hour for 3 person canoe.
+You can rent a canoe right on the lakeshore for 90 CAD/hour for 3 person canoe.
 It’s undoubtedly the most budget-friendly canoe rental in the Rockies.
-If you’d like to go stand-up paddleboarding, you would need to rent SUP in Golden but this little effort will be well worth it.
+If you’d like to go stand-up paddleboarding, you would need to rent SUP in Golden, but this little effort will be well worth it.

-25. Visit Takakkaw Falls
+27. Visit Takakkaw Falls

-There’s a short window to visit Takakkaw Falls because the Yoho Valley Road is closed from mid-October to mid-June every year due to avalanche risk.
+There’s a short window to visit Takakkaw Falls because Yoho Valley Road is closed from mid-October to mid-June every year due to avalanche risk.

 If you’d like to spend more time in this gorgeous location, you can camp at Takakkaw Falls Campground with a view of the falls and hike the Iceline Trail, one of the most beautiful hikes in the Rockies with never-ending glacier views, alpine lakes, and a view of Takakkaw Falls from above.

-26. Hike in Glacier National Park
+28. Hike in Glacier National Park

 We recommend Balu Pass and Hermit Trail.
-You can access the trail to Balu Pass from Parks Canada Discovery Centre at Rogers Pass which takes you up and over the pass to Cougar Brook Valley.
-For a shorter trip, hike up to Balu Pass and down the same way (14 km return), the glacier view is well worth the effort.
+You can access the trail to Balu Pass from Parks Canada Discovery Centre at Rogers Pass, which takes you up and over the pass to Cougar Brook Valley.
+For a shorter trip, hike up to Balu Pass and down the same way (14 km return); the glacier view is well worth the effort.

-Hermit Trail is short and steep, over 3 km you gain 870 meters of elevation.
+Hermit Trail is short and steep; over 3 km, you gain 870 meters of elevation.
 Your leg burn will be highly rewarded with a view of Mount Tupper and the valley through the national park.

-27. Ski at Kicking Horse Resort
+29. Ski at Kicking Horse Resort

 Kicking Horse Mountain Resort advertises itself as “The Champagne Powder Capital of Canada”.
 Nowhere else you’ll find a better ski resort for powder rides, but they also have plenty of groomed runs.